 Composer and musician Yngvil Guttu has taught in Norway.
 She has written and recorded her own music.
 Now she is working to build a lasting community for independent musicians from all over Alaska.

-In 2014, Guttu received a Rasmuson Foundation Individual Artist Award to create a jazz composition, “Welcome (to the) Human Race.”
+In 2014, Guttu received a Rasmuson Foundation Individual Artist Fellowship to create a jazz composition, “Welcome (to the) Human Race,” the second time for her to receive one of the Foundation’s artist awards.
 Since then, she has been working on many projects around the globe.

 She went on a jazz tour to the East Coast, and was the musical director and recording producer for the Lullaby Project of songwriting at Hiland Mountain Correctional Center.
 Her focus recently has been more on collaboration and education and less on writing music.